-On-the-Job Training Instructor Knowledge Objectives Level of Understanding Describe the duty of care associated with delivering on-the-job training in an ATS operational environment in regard to licensing and ensuring safe operations.
-5 Explain: 5 Describe the competencies, and their related performance criteria, applicable to the function for which the student is being trained.
-5
+On-the-Job Training Instructor Knowledge Objectives Level of Understanding Describe the duty of care associated with delivering on-the- job training in an ATS operational environment in regard to licensing and ensuring safe operations.
+5 Explain: communication procedures during training and evaluation; circumstances requiring intervention and technique for such intervention during training and evaluation; in an operational environment 5 Describe the competencies, and their related performance criteria, applicable to the function for which the student is being trained.
+5 Note: